Skip to main contentScroll Top

 aloha summer festival osaka japan

-And to reach the platform, it is better not to be afraid of heights, since you have to take un escalator, above the void!
-The latter being suspended between the two towers, the experience is quite astonishing, even if the space is closed, the windows surrounding us allow us to fully appreciate the climb to the top.
+And to reach the platform, it's best not to be afraid of heights, since you have to take an escalator above the void!
+As it is suspended between the two towers, the experience is quite amazing, even if the space is enclosed, the surrounding windows allow you to fully appreciate the climb to the top.

 As an aside, there is another much taller tower in Osaka that also offers a panoramic view of the city: Abeno Harukas.
 Located next to Tennoji Station, just 2 km from our hotel, it is currently the tallest tower in Japan (300 m).

-To return to our current view, we find ourselves on this ring suspended at 173 m.
-We then dominate the entire city, in a district located in the north of Osaka.
-Despite the slightly overcast sky, this does not detract from the charm of the 360 degree view offered by these “floating gardens”.
+Returning to our current view, we find ourselves on this ring suspended 173 meters above the ground.
+From here, we overlook the entire city, in a district located north of Osaka.
+Despite the somewhat overcast sky, it doesn't detract from the charm of the 360-degree view offered by these "floating gardens."

 escalator umeda sky building osaka - japan